viamrobotics/viam-python-sdk/README.md

 `pip install -U git+https://YOUR_ACCESS_TOKEN@github.com/viamrobotics/python-sdk.git`

 ## Easy Setup via [app.viam.com](app.viam.com)
-The easiest way to get started writing a client application (that is, one which is not directly responsible for interacting hardware, but rather calls into the viam-server to actuate hardware or read from sensors), is to navigate to the robot page on [app.viam.com](app.viam.com), select the `CONNECT` tab, and copy the boilerplate code from the section labeled `Python SDK`.
+The easiest way to get started writing a client application (that is, one which is not directly responsible for interacting with hardware, but rather calls into the viam-server to actuate hardware or read from sensors), is to navigate to the robot page on [app.viam.com](app.viam.com), select the `CONNECT` tab, and copy the boilerplate code from the section labeled `Python SDK`.